Wellington Market Update - August 2019

 After sending my client a “walk through” video, we then worked together to ensure we did all our due diligence upfront.
 This involved searching the archives, identifying any issues in the LIM, securing insurance, getting an independent rental assessment, getting an architect to view the feasibility of bedroom changes, getting the lawyer to check the title and lastly getting a building inspection completed before tender due date.

-There was obviously high demand for this property with 8 tenders received and although our tender wasn’t quite the highest, it was presented as a cash unconditional sale.
-This secured the deal for us and really highlights the point about the value of unconditional offers.
+There was high demand for this property with 8 tenders received and although our tender wasn’t quite the highest, it was presented as a cash unconditional sale.
+This secured the deal for us and really highlights the point about the value of unconditional offers and having the team there to get your nose in front.

 Here are the high-level numbers for this deal: